jasonsbarr/how-to-think-like-a-programmer/manuscript/05-simple-algorithms.md

 ## Linear Search of an Array

-## Finding the Longest Alphabetical Substring
+## Finding the Longest Lexicographical Substring

-## Accumulators and Pointers

 ## Basics of Binary Search